-The two main types of “self-threading sergers” are those that have air jet threading and those that offer lay in threading.
-I’m going to explain what each of them are so that you can make the best decision for you.
+The two main types of “self-threading sergers” are those that have air-jet threading and those that offer lay-in threading.
+I’m going to explain what each of them is so that you can make the best decision for you.

 What does lay in threading mean?

 On many models of sergers, you will notice a color-coded path showing which way the thread should be placed.
 This is known as lay-in threading.
 Often, lay-in threading is coupled with a “self-threading” (well, it’s still manual, there is no button to push) lower looper to make the entire threading process more simple, but we can’t call this a truly self-threading serger as you have to navigate the “lay in” part yourself.

 Air jet threading is where the magic occurs, in my opinion.
 This is the type of threading I witnessed at the dealership and the only type that I consider to be a truly self-threading serger.

 Air jet threading is really neat.
 With this technology, threading ports are connected to the end of each looper by tubes.
 When you press the button to start the threading, the threads are flown through the tubes with air.
 Magic, right?

 Ok, now let me show you how real self-threading works.
 Are you ready for the video?